What is a Filmmaker?

 Being able to lead a large group of actors and actresses, as well as background staff, is definitely a very challenging aspect of the job.
 There is a huge amount of responsibility and stress placed on the filmmaker to make the production successful.

 What is the workplace of a Filmmaker like?

-On the job, many filmmakers put in long hours that extend beyond the eight-hour typical work day.
+Filmmakers put in long hours that extend beyond an eight hour work day.
 They travel often and must be prepared to work on weekends or alter filming plans based on the weather or locale.

-Many new filmmakers are unsure of whether or not there will be jobs available once they complete their coursework.
-Sometimes, there are opportunities to find work through contracts negotiated locally with filming companies that might be staging small productions or commercial shoots.
-This is a great way to gain a foot in the door and start building a resume.
-For filmmakers, a resume is an extremely important part of the job.
+Many new filmmakers are unsure of whether or not there will be employment available once they complete their coursework.
+There are some opportunities to find work through contracts negotiated locally with filming companies that are staging small productions or commercial shoots.
+This is a great way to get a foot in the door and start building a resume.
+For filmmakers, having a good resume is extremely important.

 Filmmakers are also known as: